Introducing solid foods

 Breastfeeding while introducing solid foods

-Breastfeeding is recommended for at least 6 months, and beyond that for as long as mother and baby wish to continue.
+Exclusive breastfeeding is recommended for around 6 months.
+Continue breastfeeding while introducing solid foods until 12 months of age and beyond, for as long as mother and child wish to continue.

 Breastfeeding may not prevent food allergies but is recommended for the many other benefits it provides to both mothers and babies.